Skip to content

 Before you begin implementation, ensure you have these items in place:

-• SharePoint Online environment active with modern sites
+• SharePoint Online active with modern sites and admin access confirmed

-• Content owners identified for each knowledge domain
+• Content owners named for every knowledge domain

-• Azure AD security groups defined for sensitive content
+• Microsoft Entra ID security groups defined for restricted content

-• Executive sponsor assigned to govern knowledge hub
+• Executive sponsor committed to the governance cadence

 Step-by-Step Guide